amazon-archives/aws-appsync-visualization-with-athena-app/README.md

 ## Updates

+* 12/19/19: New branch `with-auth` that provides an implementation that tracks request per owner in a DynamoDB table.
+In introduces a pipeline resolver with 2 functions to interact with Amazon Athena and AWS Lambda in a single query.
 * 11/11/19: Updated to support multi auth with Amplify CLI.
 Requires Amplify CLI version 3.17 and above.

 ## Getting started